 Fourplex – See “Quadruplex”.

-Hospitality – Hospitality properties are those that primarily serve travelers such as hotels, motels, lodges, cabins, hostels, and any other type of property for overnight stays.
+Hospitality (Properties) – Hospitality properties are those that primarily serve travelers such as hotels, motels, lodges, cabins, hostels, and any other type of property for overnight stays.

 Hospitality Property Management – Hospitality property management is a specialized type of real estate management that deals with the comprehensive oversight of operations for hospitality-related properties such as hotels, resorts, and restaurants.